Why Perfectionism Can Feel Safer Than Stillness | EMDR Therapy in Phoenix

 TL;DR

-You don’t have to keep performing to be loved.
-Healing is possible, and you deserve it.
+You don’t have to keep performing to be worthy of care.
+You are already enough.

 Next